Brendon Tuuta: Playing career

 Tuuta was a Canterbury representative and famously returned to New Zealand for the 1993 provincial grand final where Canterbury upset Auckland, earning the man of the match award that day.

-During the 1995 Australian season, he returned to play for the Western Reds, before signing for the Castleford Tigers (Heritage № 724) for the English 1995/96 season.
+During the 1995 Australian season, he returned to play for the Western Reds, before signing for the Castleford Tigers for the English 1995/96 season.

 Tuuta joined the Warrington Wolves for the 1998 season but struggled with knee problems.
-Despite deciding to retire after 1998 he reconsidered and returned to the Featherstone Rovers for one more season.
+Despite deciding to retire after 1998 he reconsidered and returned to Featherstone Rovers for one more season.

 Honours

 Tuuta is a Featherstone Rovers' Hall of Fame inductee.